There’s something strange happening around the globe… but it’s awesome!

-This means that if two people lived in a 300 square foot pad and could call it a tiny house, then 8 people living in a 2,000 square foot house could boast the same title.
+This means that if two people lived in a 300 square foot pad and could call it a tiny house, then eight people living in a 2,000 square foot house could boast the same title.
 The idea is about simplicity and practical living.

 One of the great features of a tiny house is that you can basically create what you want.
 There are a plethora of varying design concepts, ranging from country cottage to euro-modern, all with unique external/internal features.
 People have gotten really creative in this respect.

 A tiny house can cost between $15,000 and $80,000.
 An experienced builder who has access to great salvaged materials and friends who help out for free could construct a small, simple structure for $15K.
 If you have a custom tiny home built for you by an experienced builder, and master craftsmanship is the bar, you should budget $80K.
-According to an infographic by The Tiny Life, the “average” tiny home – built by its owners with some help from friends and some hired help, and with some salvaged materials and some new materials – costs about $23,000.
+According to an infographic by The Tiny Life, the “average” tiny home — built by its owners with some help from friends and some hired help, made with some salvaged materials and some new materials — costs about $23,000.

-While not completely off grid, the tiny house offers a fantastic alternative to affordable living, one which benefits not only the home owner but the planet as well.
-Less resources are needed to build and maintain these houses, and utilities are extremely affordable compared to the current average costs.
+While not completely off-grid, the tiny house offers a fantastic alternative to affordable living, one which benefits not only the home owner but the planet as well.
+Fewer resources are needed to build and maintain these houses, and utilities are extremely affordable compared to the current average costs.
 Meg Stephens from Tumbleweedhouses.com writes, “I typically spent less than $170 (total) on propane to heat my tiny house during the brutal winters in Iowa.
 In Olympia, Washington, Dee [her friend] spends an average of $5/month on propane for heating her tiny home.”

 Smaller living is the way of the future.
-It offers us the chance to live without debt, free from the shackles which limit our quality of life.
+It offers us the chance to live without debt, free from the shackles that limit our quality of life.
 What if you could do what you love instead of having to stress about paying off your house?
 Contrary to what you’ve been told, this possibility is real.
 So what are you waiting for?
 Sell your crap, pay off your debt, and do what you love!